*offered only at Ibn Battuta location

 • Expressive Arts & Design

-These 7 areas help the teacher plan the learning environment, activities and experiences and provide a framework for the early year’s curriculum.
-This does not mean that all of the young children’s learning is divided up into areas.
-One experience may provide a child with opportunities to develop a number of competencies, skills, and concepts across several areas of learning.
-For example, children building with blocks may co-operate in carrying the heavy large blocks, negotiate the best place to put them, compare the weight and dimension of different blocks, and act out an imaginary scene.
+These 7 key areas help our EYFS teachers in Dubai to plan the learning environment, activities and experiences and provide a streamlined and comprehensive framework for the early year’s curriculum.
+However, this scheme does not divide the children’s learning experiences into different areas.
+One learning experience may provide a child with opportunities to develop and enhance a number of concepts, skills and competencies across several growth areas.

-Therefore, they may be developing language, mathematical, physical, personal, and social competencies through this one activity.
+As a result, they may be simultaneously developing mathematical, language, physical, and personal and social skills through this single activity.

 Communication and Language depend on learning and being competent in a number of key skills, together with having the confidence, opportunity, encouragement, support and disposition to use them.
 Every day in the classroom, is a learning experience for the child, especially as far as language and communication is concerned.
 The circle times, work sessions, story sessions and even the art sessions provide the children with the much needed exposure to the correct use of language, as far as listening and speaking skills are concerned.